• Skip to primary navigation

 How to Roast Marshmallows Indoors

-If you've ever wondered how to roast marshmallows at home (without a campfire) ... this recipe is for you!
+If you've ever wondered how to roast marshmallows at home (without a campfire), this recipe is for you!
+You'll find a detailed recipe card below, but here's an overview of the steps:

-If you want to make your chocolate extra gooey, stick it on a graham cracker and pop it in the microwave for 10-20 seconds before adding the marshmallow.
-Mmm ...
+PRO TIP: To make your chocolate extra gooey, stick it on a graham cracker and pop it in the microwave for 10-20 seconds before adding the marshmallow.
+Yum!

 Related Recipes

-If you enjoyed roasting marshmallows at home, then here are some other dessert recipes you'll love, too:
+If you enjoyed roasting marshmallows at home, here are some other dessert recipes you'll love, too:

 • S'mores Freakshake